 Remedy negotiations and decisions can be done at any point in the merger review process and are negotiated between the parties and the Bureau.
 There is no formal deadline for offering remedies.

 The Bureau typically market tests proposed remedies, including by seeking feedback from industry stakeholders such as customers and suppliers.
 The Bureau will often collaborate with foreign agencies to make remedy decisions and sometimes will waive a demand for a formal remedy in Canada if an appropriate remedy has been agreed to in another jurisdiction.

 Where the CPC ascertains that the notified concentration falls within the scope of the Law and raises doubts as to its compatibility with the competitive market, it will inform the Service of the need to conduct a full investigation.
 In such an event, the Service will request further information from the participants as well as other entities involved in the specific sector for the purpose of completing its investigation.
-Moreover, the Service notifies the participants that they suggest remedies that will remove the CPC doubts as to the compatibility of the transaction within the time-limit defined by the Service.
+Moreover, the Service will notify the participants that it proposes remedies that will remove the doubts of the CPC regarding the compatibility of the transaction within the time-limit defined by the Service.

 Appendix IV of the Law provides the form that the undertakings concerned will be asked to submit when they are willing to undertake any remedies.
 The CPC accepts both divestiture and behaviour remedies.
 If, following its review of the additional information provided to it, the CPC’s doubts as to compatibility have not been removed, the Service if it finds any differentiations or modifications in the circumstances under which the concentration has been established which may result in the removal of the doubts, will commence negotiations with the participating undertakings.